Compulsory education

 When a student is enrolled in a school but does not attend it regularly, we speak of unauthorized absenteeism.
 Truancy and tardiness are also included here.

-The school attendance officer works with schools to prevent absenteeism as much as possible.
-Schools are required to report unauthorized absenteeism to the compulsory attendance officer.
-The compulsory attendance officer investigates what caused the absenteeism and what is needed to resume school.
-Sometimes a conversation at school or with the school attendance officer is sufficient.
-In other cases, more is going on.
-Then the compulsory attendance officer may call on the social district teams to support the child or young person and/or his parent(s)/caregiver(s).
-In exceptional cases, young people may be referred to Halt or an official report may be made against the young person and/or the parent(s)/caregiver(s).
+The truancy officer works with schools to prevent absenteeism as much as possible.
+Schools are required to report unauthorized absences to the truancy officer.
+The truancy officer investigates the cause of the absenteeism and determines what is needed for the student to return to school.
+Sometimes a meeting at school or with the truancy officer is sufficient.
+In other cases, there is more to the situation.
+In such cases, the truancy officer may call upon the neighborhood social teams to support the child or young person and/or the parent(s)/guardian(s).
+In exceptional cases, young people (aged 12 and older) may be referred to Halt, or a formal report may be filed against the young person and/or the parent(s)/guardian(s).

 Luxury absenteeism